World Plants Logo

 ID Characteristic

 This vine can be easily identified by its berries and seeds.
-The berries are showy and a beautiful bright red colour but taste foul.
+The berries are showy with a beautiful bright red colour, but taste foul.
 The seeds are small and shaped like crescent moons, a common factor in the moonseed family.
 Another identifying factor is the shape of the plant’s leaves.
-They are usually heart shaped or three lobed and resemble an elephant’s head.
+They are usually heart shaped or three lobed, and resemble an elephant’s head.

 Pests